Not Always Jolly: Holiday Light Display Lawsuits

 Too Much Cheer?

+A few years ago in West Palm Beach, one couple got so fed-up with their neighbor’s Christmas lights that they are fileda lawsuit.
 But when it comes to annoying or intrusive holiday decorations, are there truly realistic grounds for a lawsuit?

 If the noise or brightness from a display, or the traffic that it attracts, becomes an everyday problem, it is possible to file a nuisance claim against a neighbor.
 A nuisance claim is a claim that results from one person’s interference with another’s rights to enjoy their property.
 Holiday lights are considered a private nuisance, which is what occurs when a person’s use or enjoyment of their own property is hindered by another.
 If a nuisance claim is successful, the person with the offending lights or display is asked to remove them, or tone down the disturbances.

 In order to win a nuisance claim, one must prove that

 - They own the property, and have suffered some kind of harm